mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

 incomes = range(10)
 ```

-Let's also assume that productivity is a function of the incremented years history and half the years experience.
+Let's also assume that default is a function of the incremented years history and half the years experience.
 While this could be written like:

 ```python
 def default(hist, income):